AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

 number of resource sets that may fit into one node.

 In Castro we construct each resource set with: 1 CPU physical core, 1 GPU, and only 1 MPI process.
 The next step is to see how many resources sets fits into one node.
-Acording to the node architecture depicted in Figure 1, we can fit up to 6 resource sets per node as in Figure 2.
+According to the node architecture depicted in Figure 1, we can fit up to 6 resource sets per node as in Figure 2.

 .. figure:: ./figs/image56.png